MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 ### Identify memory grants using Extended Events (XEvents)

-There are multiple extended events that expose memory grant information and enable you to capture this information via a trace:
+There are multiple extended events that provide memory grant information and enable you to capture this information via a trace:

 - **sqlserver.additional_memory_grant** Occurs when a query tries to get more memory grant during execution.
 Failure to get this additional memory grant may cause the query slowdown.
-- **sqlserver.query_memory_grant_blocking** Occurs when a query is blocking other queries while waiting for memory grant.
+- **sqlserver.query_memory_grant_blocking** Occurs when a query is blocking other queries while waiting for a memory grant.
-- **sqlserver.query_memory_grant_info_sampling** Occurs at the end of the randomly sampled queries providing memory grant information.(It can be used, for example, for telemetry)
+- **sqlserver.query_memory_grant_info_sampling** Occurs at the end of the randomly sampled queries providing memory grant information (it can be used, for example, for telemetry).
-- **sqlserver.query_memory_grant_resource_semaphores** Occurs at every 5-minute intervals for each resource governor resource pool.
+- **sqlserver.query_memory_grant_resource_semaphores** Occurs at five-minute intervals for each resource governor resource pool.
-- **sqlserver.query_memory_grant_usage** Occurs at the end of query processing for queries with memory grant over 5 MB to let users know about memory grant inaccuracies.
+- **sqlserver.query_memory_grant_usage** Occurs at the end of query processing for queries with memory grants over 5 MB to let users know about memory grant inaccuracies.
-- **sqlserver.query_memory_grants** Occurs at every 5-minute intervals for each query with memory grant.
+- **sqlserver.query_memory_grants** Occurs at five-minute intervals for each query with a memory grant.

 #### Memory grant feedback extended events